Oh how I wanted to hate this park.

 The suburban location doesn’t give a sense of space.
 But the food does.
 You know you’re in the South.

 My personal fave: The H&F Burger.
-Whether you wait two innings for one inside or arrive early and get one before entering the ballpark, this is a must.
+Whether you wait two innings for one inside or arrive early and get one before entering the ballpark, this is a must, even at $17.
 The Holeman and Finch Public House burger was once rated the best in America, and even though these double stacks are made in much higher quantity, they manage to be a pretty faithful replication of the beloved original.
 Best stadium burger on a list that includes Shake Shack, AJ Bombers, Burrata Burger, Bash Burger, Crowd Cow, Lil Woody’s, Red Cow and Hodad’s.
 It’s one of the best concessions in baseball, and responsible for an extra point on this score.

 There’s a fully operational experimental brewery, ATL Brew Lab, located inside the Terrapin Taproom.
 This place adds to the variety of options by churning out some interesting stuff including a passion fruit IPA I enjoyed once.
 I presume MillerCoors is hoping for another Blue Moon which started in the MLB’s OTHER on-site experimental brewery at Coors Field, and while they’ve yet to hit the motherlode, they make good things here.